mikelexx/alx-backend-javascript/0x06-unittests_in_js/README.md

 - like stubs but with extra behavour
 - like verifying how method was called, how many times with what arguments ...
-(GENERARY verifying the interactions with object)
+(GENERARY verifying the interactions with object) **SPIES**
+- they don't modify behavour of functions, they simply spie on them
+- to observe things like how they are called, with what arguments